US to withdraw or relocate more troops in Germany than previously thought | DW | 29.07.2020

 Under the plan, the US will send home some 6,400 forces and relocate 5,400 out of Germany and to other European countries in Europe, the US Defense Department said.
 Roughly 25,000 troops are set to remain in Germany.

-The reassignment will see troop members moving to Italy and Belgium, but some could also go to Poland and the Baltic states, if Warsaw agrees to an accord that the two sides have been working on, Esper said.
-The defense chief added the troop redeployment will cost in the "single digit'' billions of dollars.
+The reassignment envisages troops moving to Italy and Belgium, but some could also go to Poland and the Baltic states, if Warsaw agrees to an accord that the two sides have been working on, Esper said.
+The defense chief added the troop redeployment would cost in the "single digit'' billions of dollars.

-In a major shift, US European Command and Special Operations Command Europe will be moved from Stuttgart in Germany to Mons, Belgium, US European Command commander Tod Wolters confirmed.
+In a major shift, US European Command and Special Operations Command Europe would be moved from Stuttgart in Germany to Mons, Belgium, General Tod Wolters of European Command said.

 Esper said that the troop reassignments were part of a larger plan to update US strategy against Russia.
 "We are following the boundary east, where our newest allies are," the Defense Secretary said.